 Recently I found myself in a discussion with another Citrix architect about the number of cyphers needed.
 I had added as little as fife cyphers to a cypher group.
 He thought this is not enough.

-Why should we have many ciphers into a cipher group?
+Why should we have many cyphers into a cypher group?

 To be honest, I don’t understand.
 It may look flexible, feature-rich and mighty.
 Customers may get impressed, that’s cool.

 Why I avoid putting many ciphers into a cipher group?

-Through out the last years we have seen many flaws in ciphers.
-I remember suggesting CBC ciphers to my customers, as they seemed to be state of the art.
+Throughout the last years, we have seen many flaws in cyphers.
+I remember suggesting CBC cyphers to my customers, as they seemed to be state of the art.
 Today, CBC is not considered to be secure any more, as they tend to be vulnerable to Padding-Oracle attacks.
 Before suggesting CBC I suggested RC4, as they are of little cost in terms of CPU, but RC4 turned out to be rather insecure.
-The more different cipher suites you add, the more likely any of them turns out to be insecure in some days, month or years.
+The more different cypher suites you add, the more likely any of them turns out to be insecure in some days, month or years.

-So in my point of view, the fewer ciphers we add, the less likely a problem will occur.
+So in my point of view, the fewer cyphers we add, the less likely a problem will occur.

 Which cyphers to add

 The metrics provided by Citrix

-Citrix metrics (number of SSL transactions per second) are based on non- ECDHE ciphers.
-ECDHE will lower the number of SSL tps dramatically.
-However it does not affect the through put.
+Citrix metrics (number of SSL transactions per second) are based on non- ECDHE cyphers.
+ECDHE will lower the number of SSL tps (transactions per second) dramatically.
+However, it does not affect throughput.